skapoor8/loki/docs/questions.md

 4. Should events be scoped somehow? 'loki-' for now
 5. component plugins for extending component behavior, like jquery support... is this any different from mixins?
 6. Is there a difference between an app versus a microfront end or plugin/widget builds?
 Should micro front ends be able to talk to one another...
+7. HOW  CAN LOKI COMPONENTS AND MICRO FRONTENDS PORT INTO ANGULAR AND REACT?
+CAN I TURN THEM INTO WEB COMPONENTS SOMEHOW?
+OR USE MUTATION OBSERVER?